Financial Stress Composite Signal

 Signal Summary:

-- Configuration statement: Given a Fin_Stress reading of 0.045, an STLFSI4 z-score of 0.677, and a T10Y2Y z-score of -0.489, this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is Mean reversion, not Regime shift.
-(1)
+- Configuration statement: Given a Fin_Stress value of -0.50, a negative STLFSI4 reading, and a positive yield curve slope, this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is a Regime shift, not Data uncertainty (1).

-- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Volatile; Threshold Proximity: Far; Revision Sensitivity: Unknown.
+- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Improving; Threshold Proximity: Moderate; Revision Sensitivity: Moderate.

 Methodology Applied: